 - Lots of colors and sizes to choose from

 When you tally the list of outdoor gear needed for a camping trip, your wallet may tremble in fear—but it doesn’t have to.
 Enjoying the great outdoors shouldn’t break the bank, and you’ve probably already spent plenty on hiking boots, tents, and clothing.
 When you’re looking for one for less than $25, try this one from Wise Owl Outfitters.
 It’s made of nylon and comes with two carabiner hooks and tree straps.
 We love the lightweight feel and how simple yet effective this one is.
 However, it’s not waterproof or water-resistant, so be careful when using it after a rainstorm or near damp areas.

 What to consider when buying the best hammocks

 For a relatively low price, you can create the gently swaying bed of your dreams, where you can peacefully rest under a tree, bask in the sunshine, or lazily read a book.
 Hammocks are also convenient and don’t take up too much space.
 The entire family is sure to enjoy this peaceful backyard or garden addition.
 And practically speaking, when you’re hiking or spring camping, a portable one gives you a place to get shade or take a load off.
 Here are our suggestions for finding the best hammock for you.

 Should you get a permanent, packable, or overnight protected hammock?

 When picking a hammock, there are loads of options to choose from.
-Some are supported by a permanent metal or aluminium frame, which is great if you’re sticking it in your backyard and don’t intend to move it very much.
+Some are supported by a permanent metal or aluminum frame, which is great if you’re sticking them in your backyard and don’t intend to move things very much.